Andre-Azu/notesapp-yt-/README.md

 # Bring in the the html pages

-# Create the Sign up form
+# Create the Sign up and log in form

+# Making log in and sign up to accept post requests.